Table of Contents

 The display is not exceptional – in fact, it can be downright a losing point for the 520 ZN.
 The display isn’t backlit, unlike the advertisement, and can be dim enough that if you put the machine in a relatively dark place, you won’t be able to see anything at all.
-If you overlook that one obstacle, the screen fulfills the basic of what a treadmill screen should be.
+If you overlook that one obstacle, the screen fulfills the basics of what a treadmill screen should be.

-One of the best – if not the best – thing about the 520 ZN is the wide selection of training programs it offers.
-Up to 18 workout programs for the price tag is an impressive number, which is really something to be appreciated since there are expensive machines that offer less.
+One of the best – if not the best – things about the 520 ZN is the wide selection of training programs it offers.
+Up to 18 workout programs for the price tag is an impressive number, which is something to be appreciated since there are expensive machines that offer less.

 - Very affordable: Perfect for basic users.